 Our mission is to provide educational benefit through provision of international programmes and qualifications for school education and to be the world leader in this field.
-Together with schools, we develop Cambridge students who are confident, responsible, reflective, innovative and engaged - equipped for success in the modern world.
+Together with schools, we develop Cambridge learners who are confident, responsible, reflective, innovative and engaged - equipped for success in the modern world.

-Every year, nearly a million Cambridge students from 10000 schools in 160 countries prepare for their future with an international education from Cambridge.
+Every year, nearly a million Cambridge students from 10 000 schools in 160 countries prepare for their future with an international education from Cambridge International.